dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 4. **How do I modify and add test suites?**

      The pipeline provides a sample test and it is up to your to extend and implement your relevant automated tests.
 The CI/CD pipeline runs a Lambda function called mlops-test-runner(/tests/mlops-test-runner.zip).
 You should modify this Lambda function so that it serves as a starting point to run your tests.
 For instance, you might choose to have this Lambda function kick-off a Step Function workflow that orchestrates the execution of your tests.
 Alternatively, this Lambda function might kick off a series of tests running as containerized workloads in [Fargate](https://aws.amazon.com/fargate/).
 The design and implementation is left to you.

+           CodePipeline also has integrations with 3rd-party [QA automation software](https://aws.amazon.com/codepipeline/product-integrations/#Test).
+You can follow the [instructions](#How-do-I-modify-or-replace-the-CodePipeline-CI/CD-backbone?) below to modify the CI/CD backbone and integrate these solutions into your test process.

 5. **How do I modify my test environment resources?**